Determining the Value of Public Transit Service

 At a minimum, shifting from driving to transit saves fuel and oil, which typically total about 10¢ per vehicle-mile reduced.
 In addition, depreciation, insurance and residential parking are partly variable, since increased driving increases the frequency of vehicle repairs and replacement, reduces vehicle resale value, and increases the risks of crashes, traffic and parking citations.
 These additional mileage-related costs typically average 10-15¢ per mile, so cost savings total 20-25¢ per mile reduced.
 Savings may be greater under congested conditions, or where transit users avoid parking fees or road tolls.

 Table 9 summarizes various categories of savings that can result from reduced automobile ownership and use.
 These savings typically total 30¢ per off-peak vehicle-mile and 40¢ per urban-peak vehicle-mile when automobile travel shifts to public transit.
-Other researchers recommend using 40-50¢ per vehicle mile reduced (ECONorthwest and PBQD, 2002).
+Other researchers recommend using 40-50¢ per vehicle mile reduced (ECONorthwest and PBQD 2002).
 Even greater savings result if transit oriented development causes a significant number of households to reduce their vehicle ownership.

-Vehicle Cost Savings (Vehicle
+Table 9 Potential Vehicle Cost Savings (Vehicle Costs)

 Category |